LinkWellNodes/Documentation/docs/services/jobs/mainnets/Binance-Mainnet-Jobs.md

-## Binance Mainnet
+## Binance Mainnet Jobs

-Binance is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code
+Binance is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code.

 <!-- tabs:start -->
 #### **GET > Uint256**